FRC1257/parallel-wikiverse/docs/Strategy/2018 Strategy System.md

 a.
 Click the "Send Data" button.
 b.
 Select "This Device".
 c.
 The data should appear in the Notes box.
 Select all of the data and choose Cut.
 d.
 Open the Google Form for your data analysis spreadsheet.
-For reference, ours is located here: https://docs.google.com/forms/d/e/1FAIpQLSc3q8jLCsXbG86QdCjSnhLQb-dfINtFVXdnw7TE3kJe5hQHhw/viewform
+For reference, ours is located [here.](https://docs.google.com/forms/d/e/1FAIpQLSc3q8jLCsXbG86QdCjSnhLQb-dfINtFVXdnw7TE3kJe5hQHhw/viewform)
 e.
 Paste the data and submit the form.
 The data should now be in Google Sheets for processing.

 2. If you have another Android tablet with Internet:

 a.
 Make sure the two devices are paired with Bluetooth.

 b.
 Open the scouting server on the Android tablet with Internet.
-You can find the .apk here: https://drive.google.com/open?id=1z5u0EEH1xg7zsRAD2hs8-02C9KJ4v9XR
+You can find the .apk [here.](https://drive.google.com/open?id=1z5u0EEH1xg7zsRAD2hs8-02C9KJ4v9XR)

 c.
 Click "Accept Connections" on the scouting server.

 d.
 On the scouting app, click the "Send Data" button.

 e.
 Select the device with the scouting server.

 f.
 The data should appear in a large text box on the scouting server.
 Select all of the data and choose CUt.

 g.
 Open the Google Form for your data analysis spreadsheet.
-For reference, ours is located here: https://docs.google.com/forms/d/e/1FAIpQLSc3q8jLCsXbG86QdCjSnhLQb-dfINtFVXdnw7TE3kJe5hQHhw/viewform
+For reference, ours is located [here.](https://docs.google.com/forms/d/e/1FAIpQLSc3q8jLCsXbG86QdCjSnhLQb-dfINtFVXdnw7TE3kJe5hQHhw/viewform)

 h.
 Paste the data and submit the form.
 The data should now be in Google Sheets for processing.

 ## Members Involved